 In a fancy bar

 Lovers of Asian glamor will enjoy curling up in the cozy decor of the Steam Bar , a glamorous club like in Hong Kong … hidden in the heart of Saint-Germain-des-prés .
 A glamorous atmosphere worthy of In The Mood For Love emerges from this decor by Gabriel Pistre which mixes pop decor all in lanterns and neon lights and noble materials, without forgetting the cocktail bar which distills intoxicating potions such as the Cocktail Hong Kong Kiss (Cognac, Cointreau, kumquat, cinnamon, black pepper and lime).

-To be tasted with the end of the chopsticks for a lunar dinner : spring roll, miso saté eggplant, prawn ravioli and the chef’s extraordinary steams, siu mai with prawns, beef and pork, pork ravioli, eggplant hakao and Kanako gyoza.
+To be savored with the end of your chopsticks for a lunar dinner : spring roll (€9), miso saté eggplant (€9), prawn ravioli and the chef’s extraordinary steams, siu mai with prawns (€14), beef and pork, Completely veggie Blue Lotus ravioli (taro, potatoes and white onion and rhubarb), aubergine hakao and Kanako gyoza (€12).

-New Year's tasting menu, 65 euros, from February 1 to 6 by reservation .
+Steam Bar , 2 rue Sabot Paris 6th, New Year's tasting menu, €65, from January 16 to 22 by reservation .

 In kitsch karaoke mode